AztecProtocol/aztec-packages/docs/docs/concepts/foundation/communication/public_private_calls/slow_updates_tree.md

 ## The need for a slow updates tree

-This structure was created specifically to privately & publicly access historical public data that is not updated often.
-It should be used to store data that is not sensitive but needs to be accessible from private smart contracts.
-Using a slow updates tree, it is possible to:
+This structure was created specifically to privately & publicly access historical public data.
+It should be used to store public data that doesn't change often.

 - Access historic public data from a private function
 - Access historic public data from a public function